Anti-viral effects of medicinal plants in the management of dengue: a systematic review

 Safe, low-cost, and effective drugs that can inhibit dengue infection are needed to try to combat dengue infection worldwide.
 The aim of the systematic review was to identify the published research concerning the use of medicinal plants in the management of dengue using the PubMed database.
 Six studies were identified from Malaysia, Argentina and USA of multiple plant species.
 Narrative synthesis discussed that the studies used different protocols and procedures, but overall the results indicated an inhibitory action against the dengue virus due the action of the medicinal plants.
 Study quality was not investigated.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, Sexual and reproductive health, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Sexual and reproductive health, Stateless, Viral fevers/VHF, Zoonotic and other pathogens